iammituraj/skid_buffer/README.md

 # skid_buffer
-Skid Buffer in Verilog to pipeline between different stages / modules using simple valid-ready handshaking.
+Skid Buffer in Verilog to be used as pipeline buffer between two modules using simple valid-ready handshaking.

 Source codes included
 ---------------------